-Many small business start out as sole proprietorships.
+Many small businesses start out as sole proprietorships.
 But as your business grows, there are added incentives for you to incorporate.
-As we’ve discussed before, for Ontario businesses here and Alberta businesses here, the primary reasons to incorporate will be to limit personal liability and take advantage of business tax rates.
+As Founded has discussed before, for Ontario businesses here and Alberta businesses here, the primary reasons to incorporate will be to limit personal liability and take advantage of business tax rates.
 Generally, it’s never too early to incorporate and it’s a fairly simple and inexpensive process.
 So consider whether 2016 is the year that you take the incorporation plunge.

-If you’re not sure where to start with getting your corporate records organized, you can always contact Law Scout.
+If you’re not sure where to start with getting your corporate records organized, you can always contact Founded.
 We respond to requests within one business day (often much sooner) and we’re always happy to connect entrepreneurs to Law Scout’s network of highly-qualified small business lawyers.

 If you haven’t registered for a GST/HST Number for your business, then you should consider registering.
 Although registration is only mandatory if your business’s taxable income is over $30,000.00, registering early may prove to be beneficial as you can claim input tax credits on GST/HST paid on business expenses.

 Do you want to change the name of your business or the share structure of your corporation?
 Then you will need to file Articles of Amendment.
-When filing Articles of Amendments, you should make sure that your amendments comply with your corporation’s Bylaws and any Shareholders Agreement.
+When filing Articles of Amendments, you should make sure that your amendments comply with your corporation’s bylaws and any shareholders agreements.

-An ounce of prevention is worth a pound of cure.
-Which is why it’s important to start 2016 off right by taking a moment to reflect and ensure that your business is set up for success in 2016.
+An ounce of prevention is worth a pound of cure, which is why it’s important to start each year off right by taking a moment to reflect and ensure that your business is set up for success.
 If you have questions along the way or are considering hiring a lawyer but don’t know where to start, send us an email at [email protected] and we’ll be happy to set you on the right path.

-In the end—keep on hustling and make 2016 your best year yet!
+In the end—keep on hustling and make this your best year yet!